ddev/ddev/docs/content/users/install/ddev-installation.md

         If you prefer to use another Ubuntu distro, install it and set it as default.
 For example, `wsl --set-default Ubuntu-22.04`.

-    5. Visit the Microsoft Store and install the updated "Windows Subsystem for Linux", then click *Open*.
-It will likely prompt you for a username and password for the Ubuntu WSL2 instance it creates.

-    6. In *Windows Update Settings* → *Advanced Options* enable *Receive updates for other Microsoft products*.
+    5. In *Windows Update Settings* → *Advanced Options* enable *Receive updates for other Microsoft products*.
 You may want to occasionally run `wsl.exe --update` as well.

-    7. Install Docker Desktop.
+    6. Install Docker Desktop.
 If you already have Chocolatey, run `choco install -y docker-desktop`.
 Otherwise [download Docker Desktop from Docker](https://www.docker.com/products/docker-desktop/).
-    8. Start Docker Desktop.
+    7. Start Docker Desktop.
 You should now be able to run `docker ps` in PowerShell or Git Bash.
-    9. In *Docker Desktop* → *Settings* → *Resources* → *WSL2 Integration*, verify that Docker Desktop is integrated with your distro.
+    8. In *Docker Desktop* → *Settings* → *Resources* → *WSL2 Integration*, verify that Docker Desktop is integrated with your distro.
-    10. In an administrative PowerShell run [this PowerShell script](https://raw.githubusercontent.com/ddev/ddev/master/scripts/install_ddev_wsl2_docker_desktop.ps1) by executing:
+    9. In an administrative PowerShell run [this PowerShell script](https://raw.githubusercontent.com/ddev/ddev/master/scripts/install_ddev_wsl2_docker_desktop.ps1) by executing:

         ```powershell
         Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072;
         iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/ddev/ddev/master/scripts/install_ddev_wsl2_docker_desktop.ps1'))
         ```
-    11. In *Windows Update Settings* → *Advanced Options* enable *Receive updates for other Microsoft products*.
+    10. In *Windows Update Settings* → *Advanced Options* enable *Receive updates for other Microsoft products*.
 You may want to occasionally run `wsl.exe --update` as well.

     Now you can use the "Ubuntu" terminal app or Windows Terminal to access your Ubuntu distro, which has DDEV and Docker Desktop integrated with it.